sajedjalil/Patient-Chat/README.md

 ![chat.png](chat.png)

-The patient (Nicola Tesla) mentions that he is taking lisinopril twice a day.
+The patient (Nikola Tesla) mentions that he is taking lisinopril twice a day.
 But current patient profile states he is taking them once and that's a mismatch.
 Our intelligent agent detects it and sends a medication change request to the doctor (Shown in bottom left).

 Besides, conversation summary and medical insights of the patient is shown on the right.